akhodakivskiy/VimFx/documentation/CONTRIBUTING-CODE.md

 Code!
 Try to follow these simple rules:

-- Always use parenthesis when calling functions.
+- Always use parentheses when calling functions.
 - Always use explicit `return`s, unless the function is a one-liner.
 - Always use single quotes, unless you use interpolation.
-- Prefer interpolation over concatenation, both in strings and in regexes.
+- Prefer interpolation over concatenation, both for strings and regexes.
 - Always use the following forms (not any aliases):
   - `true` and `false`
   - `==` and `!=`
   - `and` and `or`
   - `not`
-- Never put spaces inside `[]` and `{}`.
+- Never put spaces directly inside `[]` and `{}`.
 - Comment when necessary.
 Comments should be full sentences.
-- Try to keep lines at most 80 characters long.
+- Keep lines at most 80 characters long.
 - Indent using two spaces.

 See [tools.md] for how to **build,** **lint,** and **run the tests.**

 Break up your pull request in several commits if necessary.
 The first line of commit messages should be a short summary.
-Add a blank line and then a nicely formatted markdown description after it if needed.
+If needed, add a blank line and then a nicely formatted markdown description.

 Finally send a pull request to same branch as you based your topic branch on (master or develop).